grip-on-software/data-gathering/README.md

   - `job` (`$IMPORTER_JOB`): Name of a Jenkins job that holds artifacts for multiple branches.
 Freestyle or multibranch pipeline jobs are supported.
   - `branch` (`$IMPORTER_BRANCH`): Branch to use to retrieve the artifact from
+  - `results` (`$IMPORTER_RESULTS`): Comma-separated list of Jenkins build results that we consider to be stable builds from which we collect new importer distributions.
   - `artifact` (`$IMPORTER_ARTIFACT`): Path to the distribution directory artifact in the job build artifacts.
 - bigboat (used by `bigboat_to_json.py`): BigBoat dashboard to monitor with